home about us euphonium tuba other find it...

 Attack

 This same phenomenon comes into play when listening to different models of euphonium.
 The way the horn responds to an attack can give it a unique sound.
-Usually, a horn with a large dynamic range will do the best in this area.
+Usually, a horn with a large dynamic range will do the best in this test.
 The attack is the loudest part of most tongued notes; if the horn doesn't have much dynamic "headroom" it will constrain the attack.

 Intonation